BJP's 'anti-people, anti-labour' policies created catastrophic unemployment: RaGa supports Bharat Bandh

 New Delhi, Jan 08: The former Congress president Rahul Gandhi on Wednesday came out in support of the strike by central trade unions and slammed the Modi-led-BJP government.
 Accusing the Centre he stated that BJP's "anti-people and anti-labour" policies have created catastrophic unemployment in the country.

-On Wednesday, Bharat Bandh, ten central trade unions said around 25 crore people to participate in a nationwide strike to protest against the government's "anti-people" policies.
+On Wednesday, ten central trade unions said around 25 crore people to participate in a nationwide strike, Bharat Bandh, to protest against the government's "anti-people" policies.

 Trade unions INTUC, AITUC, HMS, CITU, AIUTUC, TUCC, SEWA, AICCTU, LPF, UTUC along with various sectoral independent federations and associations had adopted a declaration in September last to go on a nationwide strike on January 8, 2020.